CodeSmile-0000011110110111/de.codesmile.luny-docs/Luny_0.5/install.md

 Just clone the project or download it as zip, then unzip locally.
 Open it in a Unity Editor version which matches at least the major/minor version (ie 6.0).

-> [!TIP]
+> [!WARNING]
-> The Luny package is embedded and not upgradeable to ensure the project works smoothly.
-To upgrade Luny in that project, first uninstall the Luny package, then install it from Git as explained above.
+> The Luny package is locally embedded in the project and cannot be upgraded.
+If you want to use Luny for production, one of the following steps is recommended.

 # Installing Luny Package (read-only)